flx5/InMaFSS/README.md

 This release should run stable, but there are lots of things to be improved.
 The features capable of being improved are:

-+ OAuth User Panel (If the user hasn't authenticated any consumer, the page looks quite empty :) )
 + Improve the API and add an endpoint to get some information about the user (like username, class, usertype, etc.)
 + Design?